mmattbtw/mmattbtw.github.io/index.md

 ## about me
 i usually stream video games (and sometimes programming) on my [twitch](https://mmatt.link/live){:class="ext other"}.

-my main programming project right now is [doob](https://doobbot.com){:class="ext other"}, it's kinda a passion project because i've always wanted to start learning programming, and this has been fun making a Discord bot
+my main programming project right now is ????

 you can learn more about my other projects over at [/projects](https://mmatt.net/projects)